 Hoh Rainforest Campground

-If you’re looking to bring more than 5-7 guests to your Hoh Rainforest wedding, I recommend booking a group campsite for your ceremony to accommodate your friends and family.
+If you’re looking to have more than 7 people at your Hoh Rainforest elopement, I recommend booking a group campsite for your ceremony to accommodate your friends and family.
 My favorite campground in the area is the Hoh Rainforest Campground.
-Some group sites can even accommodate up to 12 people.
-This is also a fun place to celebrate with cake and champagne after the “I dos.”
+Some group sites can accommodate up to 12 people and you’re close to both the river and trails listed above for portraits.

 • Trail length and difficulty: No hiking required.